EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 * Hilton III, J., 2016.
 Open educational resources and college textbook choices: A review of research on efficacy and perceptions.
 Educational technology research and development, 64(4), pp.573-590.

 * Sweller, J., Ayres, P. and Kalyuga, S., 2011.
 Emerging themes in cognitive load theory: the transient information and the collective working memory effects.
 In Cognitive load theory (pp. 219-233).
 New York, NY: Springer New York.

-This is a test post to check if posts render.